 What shall I do next?

-Before you decide on the day please contact vicar at the phone number given.
+Before you decide on the day please contact the Parish Office at the phone number given.
 She will confirm a date for you and will make an appointment for you to meet with her.
-We hope you will find this page useful, but please contact the vicar if there is anything else you would like to know.Contact the Vicar
+We hope you will find this page useful, but please contact the Office if there is anything else you would like to know.Contact the Vicar